zhangyk8/zhangyk8.github.io/_pages/bio.md

   * _Awarded by the Kwang-Hua Education Foundation_
 * Shenzhen Financial Institute (SFI) Scholarship (Academic), <!--**Prize: 10000 RMB**--> 2017.5
   * _One of the only two students among more than 300 junior (Year 3) students in our department_
-  * _Awarded by The Chinese University of Hong Kong, Shenzhen_
+  * _Awarded by the Chinese University of Hong Kong, Shenzhen_
 * AEON Donation Scholarship for Excellent Students, <!--**Prize: 5000 RMB**--> 2016.12
   * _The only awarded student among roughly 1000 students in our department_
 * SYSU Outstanding Student Scholarship (First Prize), <!--**Prize: 2000 RMB + 4000 RMB**--> 2016.9 & 2017.9